Stuycs-K/final-project-8-xiej-yec/WORKLOG.md

 CLASSWORK: Make timer variable and worked with Jason to fix it.
 Spent class time discussing how the shop is going to work and implementing the fire rate variable

 HOMEWORK: Change EnemyGrunt to Enemy in all classes.
 Create new instance variable for cost in Weapon.
 Create different types of Weapons for shop.

+### 5/27/23

+CLASSWORK: Worked on fixing merge conflicts between my branch and Jason's branch.
+Started to try to change the color of the fired bullets.
+Also add a game over scene

+HOMEWORK: Finish up coloring bullets by making a isFriendly pararameter.
+Doesn't quite work yet so I'm going to keep working on it.
+Decided on getting right of having swords as a weapon.
+Combined the Weapon class with the Gun class.